MikeJollie2707/MichaelBot/docs/docs/INSTALLATION.md

 # Installation

-The instructions are geared towards Ubuntu (Kubuntu specifically) because that's what I use.
-As the time of this writing, I haven't tested any of the code on Windows.
-There will be instructions in the future, but they might or might not work since I don't work on Windows regularly.
+All instructions are geared towards Ubuntu (Kubuntu specifically) because that's what I use.

+- Instructions for Windows is available, but be aware I don't test them often.

 ## Prerequisites

-- Requires: Python 3.8+ (ideally latest), Git, `pip`, `virtualenv` OR `python3-venv` under Python.
+- Requires: Python 3.8+ (ideally latest), Git, `pip`, `virtualenv`/`python3-venv` under Python.
 - Optional: Lavalink (more information below), Docker (for Lavalink), PostgreSQL (more information below).

 ## About Lavalink